 WASHINGTON – Interest rates on short-term Treasury bills were unchanged in Monday’s auction.

-The Treasury Department auctioned $29 billion in three-month bills at a discount rate of 0.030 per cent, unchanged from last week.
-Another $25 billion in six-month bills was auctioned at a discount rate of 0.050 per cent, also the same as last week.
+The Treasury Department auctioned $30 billion in three-month bills at a discount rate of 0.045 per cent, unchanged from last week.
+Another $25 billion in six-month bills was auctioned at a discount rate of 0.080 per cent, also unchanged from last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.10 per cent last week from 0.11 per cent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was unchanged at 0.14 per cent last week, the same as the previous week.